drowe67/freedv-gui/USER_MANUAL.md

 ## V1.9.3 TBD 2023

 1. Bugfixes:
+    * FreeDV Reporter:
-    * FreeDV Reporter: Fix regression preventing proper display of "RX Only" stations.
+        * Fix regression preventing proper display of "RX Only" stations.
 (PR #542)
+        * Fix issue causing duplicate entries when filtering is enabled and users disconnect/reconnect.
+(PR #557)
     * Default to the audio from the current TX mode if no modes decode (works around Codec2 bug with 1600 mode).
 (PR #544)
     * Fix bug preventing proper restore of selected tabs.
 (PR #548)
     * Improve labeling of PTT/CAT control options.
 (PR #550)